inhzus/inhzus.com/content/posts/2023-09-19-cmake-tricks.md

 ## Multiple Static -> Shared

-There was a CMake snippet which is a cross-platform solution on gist.
-Unfortunately cannot be found again.
+<del>There was a CMake snippet which is a cross-platform solution on gist.
+Unfortunately cannot be found again.</del>

+Now CMake provides a generator expression, [LINK_GROUP](https://cmake.org/cmake/help/latest/variable/CMAKE_LINK_GROUP_USING_FEATURE.html#predefined-features), to solve this issue. 🎉

 ```
 MSVC: /WHOLE_ARCHIVE